hendro15/naivabayes/README.md

-downlod file
+downlod file;
-open using netbeans
+open using netbeans;
-import weka.jar library in your netbeans project
+import weka.jar library in your netbeans project;